poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Hand students a few 3-D printed objects, if you have them.
 What do they notice about the objects?
 What process do they think is needed to print the objects?

-## Monitor: Check for Understanding/Formative Assessment
-Ability to name the parts of a 3-D printer
-Understanding the importance of designing a product before it is printed?

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Re-watch the video(s), see/touch a 3-D printer